-- 1. KS Jagadish, B V Venkatarama Reddy and K S Nanjunda Rao, "Alternative Building Materials andTechnologies", New Age International pub. - 2.
-Arnold W Hendry, "Structural Masonry", Macmillan Publishers.
+1. KS Jagadish, B V Venkatarama Reddy and K S Nanjunda Rao, "Alternative Building Materials andTechnologies", New Age International pub.

+2. Arnold W Hendry, "Structural Masonry", Macmillan Publishers.

-- 1. RJS Spence and DJ Cook, "Building Materials in Developing Countries", Wiley pub. - 2.
-LEED India, Green Building Rating System, IGBC pub. - 3.
-IGBC Green Homes Rating System, CII pub.Relevant IS Codes.
+1. RJS Spence and DJ Cook, "Building Materials in Developing Countries", Wiley pub.

+- 2. LEED India, Green Building Rating System, IGBC pub. - 3.
+IGBC Green Homes Rating System, CII pub.

+4. Relevant IS Codes.

-Course Outcomes: After studying this course, students will be able to:
+Course Outcomes: By the end of thecourse students will be able to

-- 1. Solve the problems of Environmental issues concerned to building materials and cost effective building technologies; - 2.
-Select appropriate type of masonry unit and mortar for civil engineering constructions; also they are able to Design Structural Masonry Elements under Axial Compression. - 3.
-Analyse different alternative building materials which will be suitable for specific climate and in an environmentally sustainable manner.
-Also capable of suggesting suitable agro and industrial wastes as a building material. - 4.
-Recommend various types of alternative building materials and technologies and design a energy efficient building by considering local climatic condition and building material.
+- 1 Principle of building planning and by laws and standards of building material Components and orientation of the building. - 2 Solve the problems of Environmental issues concerned to building materials and cost effective building technologies - 3 Select appropriate type of masonry unit and mortar for civil engineering constructions; also they are able to Design Structural Masonry Elements under Axial Compression.

+4. Analyse different alternative building materials which will be suitable for specific climate and in an environmentally sustainable manner.
+Also capable of suggesting suitable agro and industrial wastes as a building material.

+5. Recommend various types of alternative building materials and technologies and design a energy efficient building by considering local climatic condition and building material.

-(C30167) MARKETING MANAGEMENT (Open Elective-IV offered by Civil)
+(C30167) MARKETING MANAGEMENT (OPEN ELECTIVE)